spring-attic/spring-data-jdbc-ext/spring-data-oracle-test/README.txt

 Once the database is set up create a dns alias of "grenada" to point to the host of the Oracle database server.

-Now you should be able to run "mvn clean test" in this subdirectory (note that this module is not part pf the project build - it must be run explicitly).
+Now you should be able to run "../gradlew test" in this subdirectory (note that this module is not part of the project build - it must be run explicitly).

 Note: